fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-tamil.md

-## Coto Sans Tamil
+## Zoto Sans Tamil

-Coto Sans Tamil is a design for the Tamil script.
+Zoto Sans Tamil is a design for the Tamil script.

 It contains 215 glyphs and 9 OpenType features, and supports 139 characters from the Unicode blocks: Tamil, Basic Latin, General Punctuation.